johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 The code may not be particularly well written - maybe it is - I don't know - I am learning as I go.
 But it does something very interesting - It generates it's own code.
-So it's very easy to change poor code for better code as better code is discoverd.
+So it's very easy to change poor code for better code as better code is discovered.
 That is why I think the methods used here may be useful to other programmers.

 Check back often to follow the progress.